-The arch in the lower back is commonly seen from women when they're emphasizing their feminine shape.
+- The arch in the lower back is commonly seen in women when they're emphasizing their feminine shape.
 This isn't a good look for a man.
-In either case it's on the submissive end of the scale but, strangely, it's even more noticeable when a man does it, probably because it plays against his natural shape.
+In either case, it's on the submissive end of the scale but, strangely, it's even more noticeable when a man does it, probably because it plays against his natural shape.

 When one hand is clasping the other arm the self-comforting element goes up a lot.
 If you try this position you'll be able to feel it.
 It keeps your upper body pressed together, partly simulating a hug.
 It feels quite secure, implying that the person needs that at the moment.

 Arm tension is required to maintain both the wrist and arm clasp positions.
 This suggests they're not ready for sudden action.
 It's purely submissive.
 Their focus is on feeling safe and secure.

 What stands out the most in this pose is how harmless it looks.
 Even though it's an open position like the previous one, the impression isn't carefree.